goswinr/Rhino.Scripting/README.md

 Contributions are welcome even for small things like typos.
 If you have problems with this library please submit an issue.

 ## Change Log
+`0.6.1`
+- better window sync with Seff Editor
+- fixes in docs

 `0.6.0`
 - don't check result of CommitChanges() anymore
 - relax constraints on UserText values